Need a fast answer on AI API pricing in 2026? Start here.

 - Which model tier you choose

 That sounds simple, but a small change in output length can dwarf the input cost.
 A model that generates 500-token responses costs 2.5× more in output than one generating 200-token responses — regardless of input pricing.
-Always estimate total output tokens when comparing models.
+Always estimate total output tokens when comparing models, or convert everything to cost per word if that's easier for non-technical stakeholders.

 💡 Key Takeaway: Output tokens are the dominant cost driver for most applications.
 A model with cheap input but expensive output (like GPT-5 at $1.25/$10.00) can cost more than a model with higher input but lower output pricing, depending on your workload.